AnalyzePlatypus/AudioFilenameAnnouncer/architecture.md

 **`AudioFilenameAnnouncer`** exposes the public `AudioFilenameAnnouncer` class.
 This is the only class users iteract with.

-The actual work is performed by several entirely independent classes the closely follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+The actual work is performed by several entirely independent classes that closely follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 Internal classes: